 I have asked many professionals to show me how they take digital pulses and have found that everyone has a favorite region on the leg.

 If you are comfortable with finding pulses, then using your fingertips is the most sensitive way to check pulses.
 Usually, I am just checking whether the pulses are strong and bounding, so I lay my fingers over the whole area.
-This covers a larger area and is usually accurate enough to find strong pulses.
-It can be faster on wiggly horses.
+It can be faster an accurate enough on a wiggly horse.